-Fig. S4.
-Details of the cemetery at Abydos.
+S1 Fig. C. Details of the cemetery at Abydos.
 Showing the location of the Ibis cemetery.
 Edited by Miriam Alexander.

 References

 1. Nicholson PT.
 The Sacred Animal Necropolis at North Saqqara.
 Divine creatures: Animal mummies in ancient Egypt.
 2005;7948:44.